Oğlum

 He adapts easily.

-but in a quiet, grounded way.
 He is definitely one of the easiest residents here in the Farmhouse.

 A house with a garden would suit him best,